“Two Kings In A Caddie”

 Sonny clapped his hands on his knees and said, “Now, back to my band for a minute.
 It’s made up of the best musicians that ever lived.
 Your old buddies Carl Perkins and Johnny Cash just recently joined up, and I’ve got Jimi Hendrix and George Harrison on guitars, Gene Kruppa and Keith Moon on drums, and I’m looking forward to Ringo joining up pretty soon.
 There’s Count Basie and Mozart on keyboards, Roy Orbison, Bobby Darin, Buddy Holly, and Old Blue Eyes on vocals.
 Man, that Orbison can hit those high notes…really ticks Sinatra off.
 Frank has a bad attitude about everything, always wanting to get the Rat Pack up and running again.
 Dads always sending him “down below” for a few days, just to keep him in line.”

 Elvis was struggling to comprehend what he was hearing, he knew all those dudes when they were alive, and Bobby Darin was a running buddy back in the day.

 Elvis turned the caddie down the dirt road and after a mile or so came to a ramshackle tin building.
-The exterior looked to be an old military barrack, and over the door was a cheesy little neon-sign that read “Sonny’s Place.”
+The exterior looked to be an old military barrack, and over the door was a cheesy neon-sign that read “Sonny’s Place.”
 No cars parked in the lot, and no tire tracks in the sand.
 This joint was really out of the way.

-Sonny escorted Elvis through the front door where they were greeted by a kindly lady with big hair sitting behind a ticket counter.
-Elvis noticed her name tag read “Patsy C.” When she saw Sonny, she lit up and said, “My savior, how good to see you again, everyone’s been asking if you were going to come by tonight, who’s your pal?”
+Sonny escorted Elvis through the front door where they were greeted by a kindly lady with big hair sitting behind a counter.
+Elvis noticed her name tag read “Patsy C.” When she saw Sonny, she lit up and said, “My Savior, how good to see you again, everyone’s been asking if you were going to come by tonight, who’s your pal?”